rohit-raj7/better-now/README.md

-# Better.com React Intern Assignment
+# React Assignment

-## Dear Candidate

-As part of the selection process for the React Intern role, this assignment is designed to evaluate your skills in React development, GIT knowledge, and deployment capabilities.

----

 ## Assignment Overview

-Develop a multi-page web application using **React** with **Next.js**, replicating the design and basic functionality of specific pages from the [Better.com](https://better.com) website.
+Develop a multi-page web application using **React** , replicating the design and basic functionality of specific pages from the [Better Assignmet ](https://better-now-two.vercel.app) website.

 ---